3 Email Templates For When You Want to Negotiate Your Rent

 Thanks for your consideration.

 Of course, some landlords won’t budge with the rent renewals.
-In this case, you have to make a personal decision on whether you can tolerate the increase and compare it against your cost of moving.
-Whether your renewal went smoothly or not as planned, be sure to share an anonymous review on openigloo and help the next renter that considers your building and landlord.
+Then you have to make a personal decision on whether you can tolerate the increase.
+Whether your rent negotiations went smoothly or not as planned, be sure to share an anonymous review on openigloo and help the next renter that considers your building and landlord.

 Discover more from openigloo